 Moodle is the Virtual Learning Environment (VLE) used at the University of Bath.
 It is used by academic Departments to support learning and teaching at programme and unit level.
 It provides a platform for the delivery of resources and online activities, and can also support student interaction and collaboration.

-<https://moodle.bath.ac.uk/>
+Departmental Postgraduate Moodle page <https://moodle.bath.ac.uk/course/view.php?id=2533>